 Now, install the anti-malware to find and delete infected files.

 To install and use the anti-virus tool, you need to restart the system again in Normal mode.
-However, to scan the system using the anti-virus, you need to restart it in Safe mode.
+However, to scan the order using the anti-virus, you need to reset it in Safe Mode.

 Step 5: Turn on System Restore